Working as an integrated expert – Answers to the most frequently asked questions.

 No. If an employer in another country is looking for an expert, they initially contact GIZ’s local country office to register their interest and get the ball rolling.
 If the position to be filled is in line with the German Government’s development objectives, the vacancy must be advertised before the selection process for this position can begin.
 The post is advertised on our online job portal:

-CIM welcomes applications from people who are in employment and able to take a leave of absence to work in one of GIZ’s partner countries.
+CIM/GIZ welcomes applications from people who are in employment and able to take a leave of absence to work in one of GIZ’s partner countries.
 However, the decision as to whether you can take leave must be made by your employer.
-Assignments facilitated by CIM fulfil the criteria of the Regulation on Special Leave (Sonderurlaubsverordnung) for public sector employees.
+Assignments facilitated by CIM/GIZ fulfil the criteria of the Regulation on Special Leave (Sonderurlaubsverordnung) for public sector employees.

-Before you leave, you will be thoroughly prepared for your assignment by CIM in Eschborn.
+Before you leave, you will be thoroughly prepared for your assignment by CIM/GIZ in Eschborn or through online training courses.

 Depending on the individual circumstances and in agreement with your project manager, it may be possible for you and your accompanying partner to complete further preparatory courses.

-Information on your destination country is available from the German Federal Foreign Office and from GIZ’s Country Information Portal.
+Information on your destination country is available from the German Federal Foreign Office, among others.

 No. You are responsible for finding accommodation to meet your needs.
 Your employer or GIZ’s local office can usually provide support in the form contact details for estate agents or networks.